web3privacy/docs/docs/events/index.md

 Prior to each season, each [regional team](/events/regional-teams) will prepare a unified event plan for the entire region.

 Within the season, all events are prepared together as one package.
-This also applies to sponsors and speakers, which are gathered for the whole package.
+This also applies to partners and speakers, which are gathered for the whole package.

 * Current season: [2023](/events/seasons/2023)
 * Upcoming season: [2024](/events/seasons/2024)